waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

   - Include any valid values and default value at the end of the description.
 Use the formats "Valid values are *n* and *n*." and "The default is *n*."
 For example, "Valid values are `true` and `false`." and "The default is `false`."

+- In parameter descriptions, label parameters as required or optional based on the type of parameter:

+  - URI parameters: These parameters are always required, so you do not need to label them.

+  - Query parameters: These parameters are always optional, so you do not need to label them.

+  - Request body parameters: Label only required parameters, by adding the *(Required)* qualifier to the beginning of the description.
+Do not label optional parameters.
+For example:

+    *(Required)* Path of the parameter to update.
+Valid values are `/enabled`, `/vault/region`, `/vault/use_internal`, and `/log-level`.

-  - Specify whether *request* body parameters are required or optional.
-You do not need to do this for response body parameters.
+  - Response body parameters: These parameters are neither required nor optional, so do not label them.

 - When listing and describing request body parameters, show the parameters in the following order: